NationalGenomicsInfrastructure/MultiQC_NGI/README.md

   * Concentration of prepared library
     * _NB:_ These are skipped if multiple library preps are found.

+### Pushing to StatusDB
-Secondly, it can push data from MultiQC back to statusdb.
-This is very helpful as it allows us to do cross-project meta analyses, tracking the bioinformatics statistics across everything we run.
+As well as retrieving data, MultiQC_NGI can push data back to statusdb.
+This is helpful as it allows us to do cross-project meta analyses, tracking the bioinformatics statistics across everything we run.

-1. If all of the above has worked, we already know the project and sample IDs
+1. If pulling data has worked, we already know the project and sample IDs
 2. Either pushes or updates records in the `analysis` database, using data saved by all MultiQC modules available in `report.saved_raw_data`

-This is dependent on either `--push` or `config.push_statusdb` being true, so doesn't run by default.
+This is dependent on either `--push` or `config.push_statusdb` being `true`, so doesn't run by default.

+### Saving reports to a server
+Once the MultiQC report is complete and has been saved to disk, MultiQC_NGI can transfer the report to a remote server by using the `scp` command.
+We use this to store reports in a central backed up location.
+Once there, we are able to integrate them into our sample tracking website.

 ## Installation
 To run this tool, you must have MultiQC installed.
 You can install both